the practical kitchen

 a messy ball of dough in a light brown bowl.

-Before Rising
+Before rising

 after 18 hours the dough has filled the bowl all the way to the rim.

-After Rising
+After rising

+In my experience, at 12 hours, the gluten hasn't developed enough strength for you to effectively shape the dough.
 If you wait the full 18 hours it will still feel like a loose wet pile, but it'll be so much easier to work with.
 Note that I did not say easy to work with.
 Just easier.

-This is a very slow rising bread dough, so don't stress too much about getting to it right at 18 hours.
+This is a very slow-rising bread dough, so don't stress too much about getting to it right at 18 hours.
 If you're an hour early or an hour late, it will be fine.

 no knead dough on a piece of parchment paper. a hand is pinching the dough to seal it at the top in an oval shape.